 Since breastfeeding offers many health benefits for both the mother and baby, WIC encourages all mothers-to-be to consider breastfeeding.
 Mother’s milk is easy to digest and soothes the baby’s stomach.
 It is the baby’s first immunization.
 Mother’s milk also helps to protect babies against asthma, infections, allergies and obesity as they grow.
 Because breastfed babies become healthier children and adults, breastmilk is the mother’s special gift to her baby.
 WIC moms can call the WIC Breastfeeding Helpline at 484-472-7022 with breastfeeding questions and for support from a Certified Lactation Counselor.

-The Foundation for Delaware County’s WIC program works closely with numerous nonprofit service organizations, including other programs of The Foundation for Delaware County – Early Head Start and Head Start Programs – and numerous physician practices.
+The Foundation for Delaware County’s WIC program works closely with numerous nonprofit service organizations, including other programs of The Foundation for Delaware County – Nurse-Family Partnership and Healthy Start – and numerous physician practices.
 WIC finds its clients through an extensive network that includes hospitals and health care providers, public assistance providers, social service agencies, emergency food providers, organizations serving special populations and the homeless, and providers of breastfeeding support.

 Find us on Facebook at: Delaware County Women, Infants, and Children Program (WIC).